 Those philanthropic resources will need to grow to keep pace with the effects of Broward’s booming development, sea level rise and other environmental threats.

-“Our goal is to create a vibrant community for everybody to live, both humans and animals alike,” the Foundation’s Charitable Grants Manager Justine Morgan said.
+“Our goal is to create a vibrant community for everybody to live, both humans and animals alike,” the Foundation’s Charitable Funds Services Director Justine Morgan said.
 “Make it a more livable and sustainable place to call home.”

 Flamingo Gardens receives support from the following Funds at the Community Foundation of Broward: